 The best way to help your student is to be supportive and non-judgmental.
 You can:

-- structure classroom activities and small groups so anxious students are not left out; assign partners for paired activities
+- structure classroom activities and small groups so anxious students are not left out

 - assign a classroom buddy to provide support